Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.rst

 .. code-block:: text

-    SELinux mode is permissive (as expected).
+    SELinux mode is "permissive", but supposed to be "enforcing".
     Make SELinux Enforcing Again.